My whole plan in doing this website is to write the book I wish someone would have handed me when I started.

 Once I had the second facial surgery, I was getting ma’amed by almost every stranger I’d meet.
 So, as I’d planned, I prepared to come out at work at the start of 1998.
 A work project forced me to postpone for a month until it was completed, which turned out to be perfect timing.
 The project went well, my value at work was pretty high… I took the plunge and was lucky enough to have it go even better than I’d hoped.

-Now that I had a certain income available, I felt confident setting up my SRS.
+Now that I had a certain income available, I felt confident setting up my bottom surgery.

-I waited to schedule SRS until I was full-time, and I ended up having it almost a year sooner than I’d originally planned.
-Because I had done so much preparation for going full-time, and my transition was very smooth, I was able to convince therapists that I was ready for SRS.
+I waited to schedule bottom surgery until I was full-time, and I ended up having it almost a year sooner than I’d originally planned.
+Because I had done so much preparation for going full-time, and my transition was very smooth, I was able to convince therapists that I was ready.
 Again, I did this after a lot of thought, and despite the extra costs associated with charging this surgery on a credit card, I have no regrets.
-I had SRS four months after going full-time.
+I had bottom surgery four months after going full-time.

 Major goal number three: dealing with debt

 How did I pay for all this?
 I charged almost all of it.
 I did this after considerable thought about the consequences.
-I decided I’d rather start living as a female sooner than it would take to save the money.
+I decided I’d rather finish sooner sooner than it would take to save the money.
 That meant everything will end up costing me much, much more.
 But I decided that was worth it.

 Enrolling in the program and paying the same amount each month reduced my total to under $50,000 in five years.
 I decided that having an extra $72,000 was worth screwing up my credit rating.
 I decided to enroll in a debt management program.